Teacher: Mrs Hood

 Regular handwriting, spelling, standalone grammar, independent writing linked to weekly images, reading for pleasure and guided reading sessions will supplement our English curriculum.

-Focus has moved on in maths and over the course of the term your child will look at a range of different concepts including ratio, scale factors, statistics and geometry (Y6) and decimals and geometry (Y5).
+Focus has moved on in maths and over the course of the term your child will look at a range of different concepts including position and direction, converting units and measuring volume (Y5).

 The teaching and learning will follow the same White Rose schemes which your child used during lockdown.